MrPrecise/crispy-funicular/Food.md

 **Method**
 Preheat oven to  400℉ .
 Line an 12x17 inch rimmed baking sheet with parchment paper.

+Prepare Baking Sheet
-Prepare Baking SheetSprinkle the baking sheet with the cheese so that there is a thin even layer of cheese .
+Sprinkle the baking sheet with the cheese so that there is a thin even layer of cheese .
 Next, line up the onion ring slices so that they are not overlapping but right next to one another.
 Brush tops of onion rings with olive oil .
 Then season the tops with salt , garlic powder and paprika .
 Bake for 18 minutes or until golden brown.
 Allow to cool for 5-10 minutes and then break apart to serve.